bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 ### Varargs and spread operator

-To recap: when calling a <code>vararg</code> function, we can use the [spread operator](https://kotlinlang.org/docs/reference/functions.html#variable-number-of-arguments-varargs) that converts an array to a vararg:
+To recap: when calling a `vararg` function, we can use the [spread operator](https://kotlinlang.org/docs/reference/functions.html#variable-number-of-arguments-varargs) that converts an array to a vararg:

 {% raw %}
 <p></p>